How it Works

 2. The Application

 Once you determine you would like to apply, you should begin to collect the documents we require.
-In general, you need to provide documents verifying the information you put on your application.
+In general, you need to provide 6 months of documents verifying the information you put on your application.
 The documents you give us will depend on your current situation, but we typically require: